jessepollak/blog/_posts/2012-12-11-welcoming-peter-bell-to-hackny.md

 What are you going to be doing for hackNY over the next few months?

->I'll be working with Evan and Chris to continue to refine the details of the role, but the focus is to connect jobseekers with opportunities at local tech companies and serve as a bridge between the City’s colleges and universities and the tech industry.
+>I'll be working with Evan and Chris to continue to refine the details of the role, but the focus of this evangelist position is to connect jobseekers with opportunities at local tech companies and serve as a bridge between the City’s colleges and universities and the tech industry.
 I'll also be writing some code for hackNY to stay relevant as a developer!

 What are some of the coolest hacks you've done in the past (technical or non technical)?